BACK TO GREEK WINE

 Artemis Karamolegos Winery

 Grandfather Artemis, who started making wine in the 1950s, shares his wine knowledge with his grandson.
-Circa 2004, grandson Artemis invests in vineyards and a facility and tries out his inherited skills and expertise.
-Since then, they have been successfully fulfilling their goal: produce exceptional local wines with authentic taste.
+Circa 2004, grandson Artemis invests in vineyards and a facility and puts his inherited skills and expertise to work.
+Since then, they have successfully fulfilled their goal: to produce exceptional local wines with authentic taste.

 Using the unique Assyrtiko and other rare and indigenous grape varieties, the current wines have a unique character.

-Not resting on their laurels, they are exploring the many particularities of this terroir, finding new wines for the future.
+Not resting on their laurels, they are exploring the many nuances of this terroir and finding new wines for the future.

 They are one of the largest producers on Santorini.
-The facility includes a wine tasting area featuring an aging cellar, a beautiful outdoor patio, and a retail store.
+The facility includes a wine-tasting area with an aging cellar, a beautiful outdoor patio, and a retail store.

 Santorini Wineries in the Episkopi Area